lourah/inspiration/README.md

 # inspiration
-set if Little software developed on my smartphone
+set of Little software developed on my smartphone